LevanBokeria/schema-local-global-effects/scripts/experiment1/README.md

 This script will combine the CSV file produced by 4_fit_non_linear_reg.m script with the main pre-processed and analysed CSV files that include other behavioural stats, such that all the relevant statistics are in one CSV file for later analyses.

+## 6_transform_learning_rates_iqr.R

+Loads the data_summary.csv that already contains merged learning rate estimates, applies the 1.5*IQR rule to find outliers and substitute those with group-average values.
+The script also marks participant learning rates as to-be-excluded if they missed the 1st trial.
+See paper for more details.

 ## all_plots_and_group_analyses.Rmd

 This R Markdown file loads the pre-processed and analysed data at the participant-level and performs group level analyses and plots.